danielkoster/argosd/docs/installation.md

 # Installation
-This document describes how argosd should be installed, and walks you through the process.
+This document describes how ArgosD should be installed, and walks you through the process.
 Every command is prefixed with the name of the user it should be run as.

 ## Create a user